 - De-solve-it is a citrus based cleaner that is excellent for removing sticky marks.
 It is quite safe and environmentally friendly.
 Find it at hardware stores.

 Our habits effect not only us but also others in the community.
-With Strat cleaning we prefer natural products lest one persons’ cleaning solutions interfere with a neighbour’s health.
+With Strata cleaning we prefer natural products lest one persons’ cleaning solutions interfere with a neighbour’s health.